guatzin818/www/Configuration.md

   * Set to ```true``` will use sigmoid(if needed, only effect for ```binary``` now) transform for prediction result.
   * Set to ```false``` will only predict the raw scores.
 * ```init_score```, default=```""```, type=string, alias=```input_init_score```
-  * file name of initial score file.
+  * file name of the initial score file.
 LightGBM will use this score to start training.
   * only support train task.
-  * each line contains one score corresponding with data
+  * each line contains one score corresponding to the data
 * ```is_pre_partition```, default=```false```, type=bool
   * used for parallel learning(not include feature parallel).
-  * ```true``` if training data is pre-partitioned, and different machines using different partition.
+  * ```true``` if training data are pre-partitioned, and different machines using different partition.
 * ```is_sparse```, default=```true```, type=bool, alias=```is_enable_sparse```
   * used to enable/disable sparse optimization.
 Set to ```false``` to disable sparse optimization.
 * ```two_round```, default=```false```, type=bool, alias=```two_round_loading```,```use_two_round_loading```
   * by default, LightGBM will map data file to memory and load features from memory.
 This will provide faster data loading speed.
-But it may out of memory when data file is very big.
+But it may out of memory when the data file is very big.
   * set this to ```true``` if data file is too big to fit in memory.
 * ```save_binary```, default=```false```, type=bool, alias=```is_save_binary```,```is_save_binary_file```
-  * set this to ```true``` will save data set(include validation data) to binary file. speed up the data loading speed for the next time.
+  * set this to ```true``` will save the data set(include validation data) to a binary file.
+Speed up the data loading speed for the next time.

 ## Objective parameters

 * ```sigmoid```, default=```1.0```, type=double
   * parameter for sigmoid function.
 Will be used in binary classification and lambdarank.
 * ```is_unbalance```, default=```false```, type=bool
   * used in binary classification.
-Set this to ```true``` if training data is unbalance.
+Set this to ```true``` if training data are unbalance.
 * ```max_position```, default=```20```, type=int
   * used in lambdarank, will optimize NDCG at this position.
 * ```label_gain```, default=```{0,1,3,7,15,31,63,...}```, type=multi-double